Citrus Cured Salmon

 by Nov 12, 2015

-Thanks go to Roland Passot, a masterful French chef at the helm of exquisite La Folie on Russian Hill in San Francisco, CA. His original “Citrus Cured Salmon” is plated with roasted beets, fried beet and horseradish strings, horseradish cream, and balsamic dressing.
-I’ve simplified his recipe and focused solely on the cured salmon, something very satisfying to do at home, if you can get great quality fish (…thank you, Montana Fish Co!)
+Thanks to Roland Passot for this recipe, the French chef at the helm of the exquisite La Folie on Russian Hill in San Francisco, CA. His original “Citrus Cured Salmon” is plated with roasted beets, fried beet and horseradish strings, horseradish cream, and balsamic dressing.
+Here I’ve simplified his recipe focusing solely on the cured salmon, which is something very satisfying to do at home, if you can get great quality fish (thank you, Montana Fish Co!)

-My proportions are in grams, as I was taught by a Frenchman and adopted his ways, learning to use a scale.
-Don’t let it scare you off though, the only proportions that really matter are the salt and sugar — just use a heaping cup of each and you’ll have more cure than required, which is better than too little.
+My proportions are in grams, but don’t let that scare you off, the only proportions that really matter are the salt and sugar, use a heaping cup of each and you’ll have more than a sufficient amount of cure.

 Citrus Cured Salmon